 One of my construction clients had an excavator operator who screwed up and caused unnecessary damage at a work site.
 It was bad enough that the operator was going to b e suspended.

 His manager didn’t know how, or didn’t feel confident enough, to do the suspension himself.
 He asked the general manager to do it for him.

 At this point I’ve got a couple of questions.
 Like how come we’re discussing the fairly straight-forward suspension of an operator at the executive level?
 Or why a manager in a leadership position is unable to confront poor performance?
 Or how somebody got hired into a manager role, claiming to have exactly this kind of experience?

 After they started digging (pun intended) into the manager’s performance and work history they found other issues.
 They decided that if that general manager has to do his job for him, then why pay the guy?
-Ultimately they decided to let that manager go.
+Ultimately they decided to let him go.

 Which means that the general manager is now (still) the bottleneck for operations.
-He has to spend time finding a replacement, run operations in the meantime, while juggling that with his “real” job of building relationships with existing customers and finding new ones in a new operation in a new city.
+He has to spend time finding a replacement, run operations, all while juggling that with his “real” job of building relationships with existing customers and finding new ones in a new operation in a new city (business development).